Grafrajohn/goodlycode.github.io/_drafts/identity-server-4-setting-up-a-simple-identity-server-to-test-jwt.md

 AllowedScopes - the API resource you set up in the previous method.

-These three values have to feature in the calling API.
+These three values have to feature in the calling application.